Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Discussion and Conclusions

-We have tested whether or not the ACS network could serve as a computational model for how cortical areas can form a representation of data received through afferent projections that sample the activity pattern in the previous stage only incompletely and not in a one-to-one fashion.
-Our simulation experiments demonstrate that ACS can form representation of visual data, though, unlike in conventional sparse coding models, the coding circuit receives only a subsampled version of the original data.
+We have tested if ACS could serve as a computational model for how cortical areas can form a representation of data received through afferent projections that subsample the activity pattern in the previous stage.
+We demonstrate that ACS can form representation of visual data, though, unlike in conventional sparse coding models, the coding circuit receives only a subsampled version of the original data.
 Further, we have demonstrated that the algorithm is stackable in a hierarchy.
 The sparse code formed by ACS in a primary sensory area, when sent through another compressing projection can be decoded in a secondary sensory area into another meaningful visual representation.
-The shown simulation experiment is not a realistic model for the V1-V2 cascade in the visual stream since it omits the internal nonlinear operations in the primary region, such as the transformation from simple cell to complex cells, or operations based on pattern similarity \cite{AM:Palm82B,AM:Lansner09}.
-The simulation results are rather a proof of concept showing how the ACS model can serve as a generic building block explaining what information is computed and sent between cortical areas.
-The scheme consists of repeated cycles of compression and expansion into high-dimensional sparse codes.
-That is, a sparse local representations is compressed, sent through cortico-cortical projections and expanded to sparse local representations again.
-A communication scheme using compression expansion cycles is reminiscent of Braitenberg's picture of the pump of thought \cite{AN:Braitenberg77} and it can potentially reconcile the debate over whether representations in the brain are sparse \cite{AN:DeWeeseZador06,AN:HromadkaEtal08} or dense \cite{ShadlenNewsome94,ShadlenNewsome95} since the type of code could be lamina-specific.
+The simulation results proof the concept that the ACS model can serve as a generic building block in a communication scheme between cortical areas.
+The scheme consists of repeated cycles of compression and expansion.
+Specifically, a sparse local representations is compressed, sent through cortico-cortical projections and expanded to sparse local representations at the receiver end, reminiscent to Braitenberg's idea of the pump of thought \cite{AN:Braitenberg77}.
+The scheme of ACS suggests that representations in the brain can be sparse \cite{AN:DeWeeseZador06,AN:HromadkaEtal08} and dense \cite{ShadlenNewsome94,ShadlenNewsome95}, with the type of code being lamina-specific.
+Regarding the still debated role of recurrent circuitry in producing orientation selectivity (e.g., \cite{AN:HubelWiesel62,AN:HirschEtal98,AM:FersterMiller00}), ACS suggests that if the input subsamples the data then feedback in shaping the receptive fields becomes essential for coding efficiency.

-In addition, we mathematically characterized the differences between the ACS model and conventional sparse coding models.
-Theorem~1 proves that, in conventional sparse coding models, the feedforward weights resemble the receptive fields of the neurons very closely.
-Theorem~\ref{CorToThm3} proves that ACS belongs to a class of sparse coding networks in which the receptive fields are dissimilar from the feedforward weights.
-Thus, we conclude that ACS belongs to a new class of competitive circuits derived from efficient sparse coding in which the recurrent weights are important for shaping the spatial receptive fields when learning on subsampled data.
-Regarding the still debated role of recurrent circuitry in producing orientation selectivity (e.g., \cite{AN:HubelWiesel62,AN:HirschEtal98,AM:FersterMiller00}), the ACS model suggests that if the input subsamples the data then feedback in shaping the receptive fields becomes essential for coding efficiency.